wayne-wu-zz/blackstrider/README.md

 This is a 2D Infinite Runner Game made with Unity.
 To play the game, download the latest build [here](https://github.com/wayne-wu/2d-BlackStrider/tree/master/DevBuild).

+Will be making WebGL and mobile builds shortly.

 ##Screenshots

 ![screenshot1](https://raw.githubusercontent.com/wayne-wu/2d-BlackStrider/master/Screenshots/screenshot1.png)